It is a fall of the upper eyelid. It can worsen after being awake longer when the individual’s muscles are tired.

-Surgery to correct ptosis due to medical paralysis of the third nerve is usually considered only if the improvement of ptosis and ocular motility are not satisfactory after half a year.
+Surgery to correct ptosis due to medical paralysis of the third nerve is usually considered only if the improvement of ptosis and ocular motility is not satisfactory after half a year.

 Patients with third nerve palsy tend to have a decreased or absent levator function.

-When caused by Horner’s syndrome , ptosis is usually accompanied by miosis and anhidrosis.
-In this case, the ptosis is due to the result of the innervation of the interruption of Muller’s sympathetic and autonomic muscle instead of to the somatic muscle of the levator palpebrae superioris.
+When caused by Horner’s syndrome, ptosis is usually accompanied by miosis and anhidrosis.
+In this case, the ptosis is due to the innervation of the interruption of Muller’s sympathetic and autonomic muscle instead of to the bodily power of the levator palpebrae superioris.

-The position of the eyelid and the size of the pupil are usually affected by this condition and ptosis is usually mild, no more than 2 mm.
+The position of the eyelid and the size of the pupil are usually affected by this condition, and ptosis is generally mild, no more than 2 mm.
 The pupil may be smaller on the affected side.

 While 4% of cocaine instilled into the eyes can confirm the diagnosis of Horner’s syndrome, hydroxyamphetamine drops can differentiate the location of the lesion.

-Chronic progressive external ophthalmoplegia is a systemic condition that occurs and usually affects only the position of the eyelid and the external movement of the eye, without involving the movement of the pupil.
+Chronic progressive external ophthalmoplegia is a systemic condition that occurs and usually affects only the position of the eyelid and the outward movement of the eye without involving the direction of the pupil.

-To determine the optimal surgical approach, the function of the remaining levator must be considered with the amount of ptosis that must be corrected, along with the etiology of the ptosis.
+To determine the optimal surgical approach, the function of the remaining elevator must be considered with the amount of ptosis that must be corrected, along with the etiology of the ptosis.

-Aponeurotic and congenital ptosis may require surgical correction if it is severe enough to interfere with vision or if cosmetics are a concern.
+Aponeurotic and congenital ptosis may require surgical correction if severe enough to interfere with vision or if cosmetics are a concern.

-The treatment depends on the type of ptosis and is usually performed by an ophthalmic plastic and reconstructive surgeon, specialized in diseases and eyelid problems.
+The treatment depends on the type of ptosis and is usually performed by ophthalmic plastic and reconstructive surgeon specializing in diseases and eyelid problems.
 Surgical procedures include: